-Posted by Justine Solomons on August 22, 2018, in Writers
+Posted by Justine Solomons on 22 August 2018, in News, Sponsors, Writers

 Nathan stood at the top of the long driveway watching as the last car bumped its way through the gate and onto the dirt road that led down the avenue of tall pines, out across the farm towards the main road.
 He pressed the button on the small remote in his hand and, at the bottom of the drive, the electric gate jumped into life, rumbling along its track, shutting with a small metallic clang.

 For a few seconds he stood still, watching the car’s tail-lights disappearing in the low, dusk light.
 Stars were already appearing overhead as sunset waned in the western sky, disappearing behind the distant hills and mountains.
 Even after three days of being back he was still shocked by how quickly it got dark here, as if someone had suddenly thrown a hood over the world.

 He turned then and walked up the driveway towards the house.
 The lights were already on, and through the big front windows he could see the empty living room waiting to be cleared and tidied.
 He walked through the front door and shut it behind him, leaning his back against it, his head against the hard surface of it.
 His suit felt incredibly tight and with a sigh he loosened his tie and undid the top button of his shirt.
 He ran his hand through his hair, pushing his fringe from his forehead.

 From the kitchen he heard the noise of plates being scraped and loaded into the sink to be washed.
 He wondered if he should go and help, but instead he turned into the lounge, picking up a large, empty bin bag lying half-open on the floor.
 Working his way around the room, he began filling it with the empty beer cans and wine bottles that decorated every surface.